 An effective progressive coalition must be all three — progressive, effective, and a coalition — or it won’t be worth most people’s time to support.

-- If it’s not progressive, it’s of no interest, at least to me.
+▪ If it’s not progressive, it’s not of interest.

-- And if it’s not effective — if it can’t accomplish anything — it’s ultimately worse than a sham; it’s a failure.
+▪ And if it’s not effective — if it can’t accomplish anything — it’s worse than a sham; it’s a failure.

 In practice, it seems to me that all of these goals will be more likely accomplished if every member of the Coalition — at the leadership level at least — adheres strictly to just four rules.
 These are:

-1. No constituency in the Coalition takes a backward step to advance another’s cause.
+1. No constituency in the Coalition is asked to take a backward step to advance another’s cause.
 (I call this the Cruickshank Rule; see below.)

-3. The Coalition serves the Coalition, not the Democratic Party or any other group or goals.
+3. The Coalition serves the Coalition first, not the Democratic Party or any other group or goals.

 4. The Coalition preferences political action to discussion.
-(This is the No Dithering Rule.)
+(The No Dithering Rule.)

 Though there one or two tripwires, this really isn’t that complicated.
 You could probably have written these rules yourself, had you put your mind to it (and been forced to write).

-I’ll offer a short gloss on each rule here, then expand my thoughts in the weeks ahead.
-I’ll also respond (and perhaps adapt) to comments and suggestions, so keep those card coming in.
+I’ll offer a short gloss on each rule here, then expand my thoughts in the weeks and months ahead.
+I’ll also respond (and perhaps adapt) to comments and suggestions.

 Sometimes groups represent constituencies, but not always.
 That said, onward.

-Rule 1.
-No constituency takes a backward step (the Cruickshank Rule).
+■ Rule 1.
+No constituency is asked to take a backward step (the Cruickshank Rule).